jonasbanurea/Elicensing-Platform-Microservices/DOCKER_DEPLOYMENT_GUIDE.md

 ---

-## 👨‍💻 Kontributor & Support
+## 👨‍💻 Contributors & Support

-Dibuat untuk Tesis: **Transformasi Sistem Monolith ke Microservices**
+Created for Thesis: **Transforming Monolith System to Microservices**

-Pertanyaan atau issues?
-Buka issue di repository atau hubungi maintainer.
+Questions or issues?
+Open an issue in the repository or contact the maintainer.

 ---

-**Selamat Testing! 🚀**
+**Happy Testing! 🚀**